Peyrepertuse: History

 The castle is one of the "Five Sons of Carcassonne" along with the castles Quéribus, Puilaurens, Termes, and Aguilar, all situated atop 'unassailable' rocky peaks.
 It is called 'Celestial Carcassonne' because it is the biggest of the five castles and it is as vast as Carcassonne.

 The site was occupied during Roman times from the beginning of the 1st century B.C., as recent archaeological excavations have shown.
 The first historical references to the castle appeared in 806.
 It was then Catalan and was called Perapertusès.
-It belonged to the Count of Besalú, a small city situated in Catalonia between Figueres and Olot according to a text from 1020.
+It belonged to the Count of Besalú, a small county situated in Catalonia between Figueres and Olot according to a text from 1020.

-It then passed into the earldom of Barcelona in 1111, and then into the viscountcy of Narbonne.
+It then passed into the earldom of Barcelona in 1111, and then into the Viscountcy of Narbonne.
 From 1180, the Count of Barcelona (Alphonse II, who later became the king of Aragon) secured his independence from vassalage to the king of France.
 The area became a de facto border.